Close Menu

 Trustpilot

-Barking Mad Dog Care’s guide to dog pregnancy
+Barking Mad Dog Care’s Guide to Dog Pregnancy

 When can a dog become pregnant?

 The time when a female dog can become pregnant is known as either a ‘season’, ‘heat’ or ‘oestrus’.
 Unspayed female dogs usually come into heat twice yearly.
 This normally lasts for three weeks but this can differ from dog to dog.
-Seasons usually begin when a dog is aged between 6-36 months but this can vary enormously.
+Seasons usually begin when a dog is aged between 6-36 months, but this can vary enormously.

 It is advisable to have your dog checked by a vet if you are worried that they have not started their seasons by the usual time suggested for their breed.
 Dogs can’t get pregnant when they are not in season, although sperm can lie dormant inside their reproductive system for a week.

-How long does dog pregnancy last?
+How long does a dog pregnancy last?

 What are the signs of dog pregnancy?

-Early pregnancy symptoms
+Early dog pregnancy symptoms

 Later pregnancy symptoms